Ggs91/JS-TicTacToe/README.md

   startRound();
 }
 ```
-* Files architecture: 1 module per file, using ES6 modules
+* Files architecture: 1 module per file, using ES6 modules.

-#### To be imporved
+### To be imporved
 1. Exctracting DOM manipulations into it's own module separated from the logic.
 Currently this is not respecting the single responsability principle.

 2. Decoupling.
 Currently objects are tightly coupled.
-For exemple, to be created, a board need to know about boardcases.
-And "Game" depend on "Player and "Board".
+For exemple, to be created, a `Board` need to know about `BoardCase`s.
+And `Game` depend on `Player` and `Board`.
 Fixing this is possible using a Pub/Sub pattern.